Pascal Grenier for Cinetalk.net

 Cool Hand Luke (1967- Stuart Rosenberg)

 This terrific prison drama was a breakthrough in George’s early career.
-As a leading prisoners who fights the title-character (played by Paul Newman in a cooler-than-cool Oscar nominated performance) and than comes to respect and idolize him, Kennedy is wonderfully likable.
+As a leading prisoners who fights the title-character (played by Paul Newman in a cooler-than-cool Oscar nominated performance) and than comes to respect and idolize him, Kennedy is wonderfully likeable.

 …tick…tick…tick… (1970- Ralph Nelson)